gaphor/gaphor/docs/coffee_machine_logical.md

 :alt: State machine diagram showing logical states including on and off
 ```

-Open the Logical States diagram and use the Toolbox to add the additional
+Open the Logical States diagram and add a region to the On state via the Property Editor.
-substates and transition.
-Guards for the transitions, shown surrounded by
+Next use the Toolbox to add the additional substates and transition.
+Guards for the
-brackets, are added by selecting the transition and adding the guard in the
+transitions, shown surrounded by brackets, are added by selecting the transition and
-Property Editor.
+adding the guard in the Property Editor.

 The logical state machine diagram for the coffee machine shows these states,
 and the different conditions that trigger the transitions.
 This helps the ants